+Regents of Our Lord and Savior.
 The majestic hymn melody soars to heights, befitting the praise of the one who is the king of heaven.
-Stressed notes of equal proportion lead to climatic alleluias, with final declarations to conclude each verse.
-The hymn is sometimes sung to other more familiar tunes.
-Lauda Anima (Goss) is the tune selected for our service, for its meaningfulness to the Leonards since it is the tune of Regent College’s anthem, Pastor Jim’s alma mater.
+Stressed notes of equal proportion lead to climatic final declarations to conclude each verse.
+The tune is sometimes sung to other more familiar texts.
+The text REGENTS OF OUR LORD AND SAVIOR is the text selected for our service, and is especially meaningful to the Leonard’s since it is the alma mater of Regent College’s (Vancouver) where Pastor Jim received his Master’s.

+Great Is Thy Faithfulness.
 Full of allusions to biblical texts, this favorite hymn borrows the theme of God’s great promise of his enduring faithfulness and mercy from Jeremiah’s great lament over Jerusalem’s destruction.
-The repeated text “Great is Thy faithfulness” is a refrain that the members of First Baptist Church Morgantown may claim as their own, given the Lord’s goodness and provision through 175 years of ministry, whether through seasons of celebration or seasons of difficulty and lament.
+The repeated text “Great is Thy faithfulness” is a refrain that the members of First Baptist Church Grand Blanc may claim as their own, given the Lord’s goodness and provision through 184 years of ministry, whether through seasons of celebration or seasons of difficulty and lament.
 The hymn promises God’s continued faithfulness in the coming years of ministry.

+When He Shall Come.
 Full of chordal sequences that convey mystery and ecstasy, the hymn text itself touches several scenes in the book of Revelation, including the parade of “blood-washed overcomers” who welcome the Lord’s return and who will “walk with him in white.”
 The Revelator writes, “Hallelujah!
 For our Lord God Almighty reigns.
 Let us rejoice and be glad and give him glory!
 For the wedding of the Lamb has come, and his bride has made herself ready.
 Fine linen, bright and clean, was given her to wear...”
 (Rev 19:6-8).
-The climactic phrase in the third line is breathtaking both musically and textually: “O may I know the joy at his appearing….”
+The climactic phrase in the third line is breathtaking both musically and textually: “O may I know the joy at his appearing...”
 Although the hymn gained popularity in the mid-20th century, newer hymnals are not retaining it, and it is likely to be soon forgotten, to the great loss of future congregations.
-The hymn is sung today in honor of those who founded First Baptist Church, Morgantown, 175 years ago, and to those who have sustained its ministry ever since.
+The hymn is sung today in honor of those who founded First Baptist Church Grand Blanc nearly 200 years ago, and to those who have sustained its ministry ever since.
 We long for that day when we shall join those overcomers and walk with the Lord in white.

+Wonderful Grace of Jesus.
 Given its demanding bass melody and four-part harmonization, this famous hymn may not be regularly sung on any given Sunday.
-Nonetheless, it’s robust musical lines, paired with memorable text, and celebrative feel make it a most favored hymn for special occasions, especially with a full house of singing congregants.
+Nonetheless, its robust musical lines, paired with memorable text, and celebrative feel make it a most favored hymn for special occasions, especially with a full house of singing congregants.
 The chorus begins with the male voices making general pronouncements about the grace of God, with the women echoing in like manner.
-The rolling and cascading melody climaxes with a powerful doxological cadence: O magnify the precious name of Jesus, Praise his name!
+The rolling and cascading melody climaxes with a powerful doxological cadence: O magnify the precious name of Jesus.
+Praise his name!